 Clubs and Societies vary from year to year, and reflect the interests of our students.
 They are often led by members of the Sixth Form.
-Current groups include Science Club, Carbon Neutral group, Rocket club, Christian Union, Junior Drama club, Christmas food club, Young Environmentalists Society (YES group).
+Current groups include Art Club, Science Club, Street Dance, Greek, Gym, Junior Choir, etc.

 Physical Education and Sport

-Over 60% of our students participate in a full sporting programme which operates during the lunch hour and after school.
+Over 60% of our students participate in a full sporting programme which operates during lunchtime and after school.
 Various clubs offer specialist coaching for those students interested in athletics, dance, football, gymnastics, hockey, netball, rounders, rhythmic gymnastics, rugby, swimming, tennis and trampolining.

 The Duke of Edinburgh Award Scheme